 The aim of the European Union's ambitious Marine Strategy Framework Directive is to protect more effectively the marine environment across Europe.

-The Commission also produced a set of detailed criteria and methodological standards to help Member States implement the Marine Directive.
+The Commission also produced a set of detailed criteria and methodological standards to help Member States implement the Marine Strategy Framework Directive.
 These were revised in 2017 leading to the new Commission Decision on Good Environmental Status.